 The next step is learning to work your mind.
 Your thoughts control your feelings.
 Your feelings control your actions.
 And your actions control your outcomes.
 This is a powerful principle Marisa Peer teaches her clients to adopt.

 Marisa Peer is an award-winning therapist, world-renowned speaker, author, and founder of Rapid Transformational Therapy® (RTT®).
 She explains that when we are overwhelmed with self-doubt, we lose touch with ourselves and our minds.
 We are trying to control the events, when, instead, we should be addressing the root cause of our troubles—our thoughts.

 Marisa has decades of experience in changing people’s lives.
 She has helped thousands of people, including international superstars, royalty, CEOs, and top athletes.
 She can also help you.
-She teaches simple and practical, but powerful principles that anyone can easily apply to their life.
+Her principles are simple, practical, and powerful.
+Anyone can easily apply them to their life.

 Here is how it works.
 Work on addressing misconceptions that haunt you and transform them into healthy beliefs.

 “We are all responsible for our deeds, as well as our feelings.”

 “I can be out there on my own without needing others’ confirmation of how worthy or lovable I am.”

 A simple yet extremely powerful affirmation that will help you with your abandonment issues is “I Am Enough.”
 It is a simple but life-changing phrase.